Thizisfranklin/IDS2024F/QUIZ/Quiz 2 /README.md

-What is the fastest component of a computer memory?
-RAM Why is modern computer memory comprised of a multilevel (hierarchical) structure? it is because
+What is the fastest component of a computer memory? the register Why is modern computer memory comprised of a multilevel (hierarchical) structure?
 What is the slowest kind of computer storage device?
-The Name the hierarchy of the memory of modern computers, from the smallest to the largest memory size.
+The Disk Name the hierarchy of the memory of modern computers, from the smallest to the largest memory size?
+Answer: the register, the L1 cache, the L2 cache, the L3 cache , DRam, Disk.
 What is smallest unit of information in computers?
-(Hint: Recall our computer programming lecture)
+Answer: Bit

 Why have humans chosen the binary numbers (0 and 1) to represent data in computers? this is because 0 and 1 are

-What is the typical speed of contemporary computer memory registers? the registers are  typically What decade was the first digital computer built? it was built  in the 1980s
+What is the typical speed of contemporary computer memory registers? the registers are  typically less than 0 nanoseconds (ns)
+What decade was the first digital computer built? it was built  in the 1980s

 What decade was the first general-purpose digital computer built?

 What is a fixed program computer?
 Fixed program comnputer

 Name an example of modern-day fixed program computer?

 What is the difference between declarative and imperative knowledge?
 Classify the following statements as imperative or declarative knowledge.